-Facebook, Twitter & Co. are perfect to advertise your stand and increase your footfall at the event when you’re exhibiting at a conference or trade show.
+Facebook, LinkedIn and co. are the perfect places to advertise your stand and increase your footfall at the event when you’re exhibiting at a conference or trade show.

 Tell all your followers about the trade show you are going to be at, invite them along and let them take part in your preparations.
 You can also use it to announce your special offer (or at least post little teasers).